 According to The Rover V8 Engine by David Hardcastle, a Rover official spotted an unused Buick V8 engine at a boat engine factory while visiting the United States in 1966 and learned that the engine was out of production.
 That year, Rover struck a deal with GM.
 Rover bought the blueprints and all the production tooling for an undisclosed sum and began producing the engines in England.

 Gone to England

-Bill Baker, Land Rover’s longtime public relations chief, credits the aluminum V8 with helping the Range Rover get off to a good start in the United States in 1986.
+Bill Baker, Land Rover’s longtime public relations chief, credited the aluminium V8 with helping the Range Rover get off to a good start in the United States in 1986.

-“It was ideally suited to the Range Rover because of its compactness and torque,” says Baker.
-“Other SUVs had V8s, but ours had a certain élan to it because it was the only all-aluminum one.”
+‘It was ideally suited to the Range Rover because of its compactness and torque,’ said Baker.
+‘Other SUVs had V8s, but ours had a certain élan to it because it was the only all-aluminum one.’
 When the engine re-entered the American market in 1986, it had undergone a major transformation.
 Modern electronic fuel injection and an electronic ignition system combined with a stiffer block and other internal upgrades turned the little engine into a powerful charmer.

 Place a 2004 Rover engine next to the original Buick-built version, and you would never know the two are related.
-The valve covers, ignition system, water pump and fuel system have been improved over the years.
-The displacement has grown from 3.5-litres (215 cubic inches) to 4.6-litres (288 cubic inches).
+The valve covers, ignition system, water pump and fuel system were improved over the years.
+The displacement grew from 3.5-litres (215 cubic inches) to 4.6-litres (288 cubic inches).

 Specifications & applications

 |Capacity||Bore||Stroke||Max.
 Power||Max.
 Torque||Applications|